+Review of material presented in Physical Education 66.
 Methods of officiating all the sports common to the school or college program; also methods of training student officials.
-Practice in the handling of elementary, junior high, high school, and interclass college competition.
+Practice in the handling of elementary, junior high, senior high and intramural college competition.
+Spring (2).

 169. Technique of Teaching Activities.
-Physical Education Staff

-Directed leadership in activities.
+PHYSICAL EDUCATION STAFF Directed leadership in activities.
 A course preliminary to practice teaching in which students are given opportunity to develop leadership and teaching technique.

-Spring and Fall (11 or 3).
+Spring and Fall (1-2).